 - 3.3.1 Following the meeting, the AIO may: - a.
 Find there has not been a breach of these Regulations; or - b.
-Find that there has been a breach, and - i. subject to B 3.3.3, impose one or more of the penalties listed in Section A 5.4; or - ii. request that an AI Panel be convened to determine the penalty; or - c.
-Decide to refer the matter directly to an Al Panel for consideration without making any finding. - 3.3.2 The CQA Team in the Host Faculty shall notify the student of the decision of the AIO (including any penalty given) normally within five (5) working days of the AI Meeting and request that the CQA team in the Home Faculty record the penalty (if any) in the student's records.
+Find that there has been a breach, and - i. subject to B 3.3.3, impose one or more of the penalties listed in Section A 5.4; or - ii. request that an Academic Integrity Panel (AI Panel) be convened to determine the penalty; or - c.
+Decide to refer the matter directly to an AI Panel for consideration without making any finding. - 3.3.2 In all cases the AIO should give reasons for the penalty selected. - 3.3.3 The CQA Team in the Host Faculty shall notify the student of the decision of the AlO (including any penalty given) normally within five (5) working days of the Al Meeting and request that the CQA team in the Home Faculty record the penalty (if any) in the student's records.
 A brief summary of the discussion should be retained by the Host Faculty and a copy sent to the student along with the outcome of the discussion, normally within 5 working days of the discussion, with a copy being placed in the student file.
-Where the student disagrees with the summary, they may submit their own record which will be appended to the notes. - 3.3.3 An AlO must not impose one or more of the penalties in A 5.4.6, 5.4.7; 5.4.9; 5.4.10; 5.4.11; 5.4.12.
+Where the student disagrees with the summary, they may submit their own record which will be appended to the notes. - 3.3.4 An AlO must not impose one or more of the penalties in A 5.4.6, 5.4.7; 5.4.8; 5.4.9; 5.4.10; 5.4.11; 5.4.12.
 In such cases an Al Panel shall be convened to determine the penalty.